brego/prank/README.markdown

 want your PHP to scale and use as few resources as possible, don’t use a framework.

-Prank is also an opinionated software - I'm not trying to please everybody, or even please myself in full.
+Prank is also a highly opinionated software - I'm not trying to please everybody, or even please myself in full.
 In all events, Prank is meant to take the most sane and common-sense way of doing things.
 Which is, of course, subjective.

 Design Goals
 ------------